golang-bristol/beer-server/README.md

 # Beer Server

-A web server with the following resources:
+A REST(ish) API offering the following resources:

 - `GET /beers` (return a list of beers)
 - `GET /beers/[:id]` (return a single beer)